ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 >
 > ["idict_get_next()" in docs](/develop/func/stdlib/#dict_get_next)

 Note that if a value is found, `f` is always equal to -1 (true).
 The `~ -1` operation (bitwise not) will always return a value of 0, meaning that the loop should be continued.
-At the same time, when a dictionary is filled with transactions, it is necessary to start calculating those **with a value greater than -1** (e.g., 0) and continue increasing the value by 1 with each transaction.
-This structure allows transactions to be sent in the correct sequential order.
+At the same time, when a dictionary is filled with messages, it is necessary to start calculating those **with a value greater than -1** (e.g., 0) and continue increasing the value by 1 with each message.
+This structure allows messages to be sent in the correct sequential order.

 ### Removing Expired Queries

 Typically, [smart contracts on TON pay for their own storage](/develop/howto/fees-low-level#storage-fee).
-This means that the amount of data smart contracts can store is limited to prevent high network transaction fees.
-To allow the system to be more efficient, transactions that are more than 64 seconds old are removed from the storage.
+This means that the amount of data smart contracts can store is limited to prevent high network loading.
+To allow the system to be more efficient, messages that are more than 64 seconds old are removed from the storage.
 This is conducted as follows:

 ```func